-The Remuneration Committee recommends for the Board's approval, the framework of executive remuneration of the Executive Directors' remuneration package and terms of employment.
+The Remuneration Committee recommends for the Board's approval, the framework of the Executive Directors' remuneration package and terms of employment.
 The determination of the remuneration package of Independent Non-Executive Directors is a matter for the Board as a whole.
 Directors are required to abstain from deliberations and voting on decisions concerning their own remuneration.